WHAT DOES A WAIT LIST DECISION MEAN?

 We are unable to accept major change requests; if admitted you will be able to work with your advisor to pursue a different major during your Student Orientation, Advising, and Registration (SOAR) program this summer.

 I RECEIVED A WAIT LIST OFFER AND AN OFFER TO ANOTHER PROGRAM.
 WHAT DOES THAT MEAN?

-Select students who receive a wait list decision may also receive an offer to be part of the Connections Program (WI) or Road to Wisconsin (IL).
+Select Wisconsin residents who receive a wait list decision may also receive an offer to be part of the Connections Program.

-Students offered these programs can choose to accept only their wait list offer, only the program offer, or both.
+Students offered this program can choose to accept only their wait list offer, only the program offer, or both.
 If a student is admitted from the wait list, their program agreement will be cancelled.
-Accepting a program offer does not affect your chance of being admitted off the wait list.
+Accepting a program offer does not affect your chance of being admitted off the wait list

 - Connections Program: A select group of Wisconsin residents who are offered a spot on our wait list will be offered a spot in the Connections Program.
 Students who participate in the Connections Program are granted the opportunity to start at a partner college or university before finishing their bachelor’s degree at UW–Madison—all while holding the distinctive UW–Madison student status from the beginning.